astral-sh/ruff/crates/red_knot_test/README.md

 ```
 ````

-It should be possible to include a TOML-fenced code block in a single test (as shown), or in a grouping section, in which case it applies to all nested tests within that grouping section.
+It should be possible to include a TOML code block in a single test (as shown), or in a grouping section, in which case it applies to all nested tests within that grouping section.
 Configurations at multiple level are allowed and merged, with the most-nested (closest to the test) taking precedence.

 ### Running just a single test from a suite